22144955/msc_project_similarity/README.md

 - `[ARG_1]`: specify either 'bff' or 'dating' to specify which dataset you would like to use
 - `[ARG_2]`: speciify either 'one_way' or 'matches' to specify if you would like to evaluate a one way vote or a match

+### Data Exploration

+The 'data_exploration' folder contains notebooks that contain data analysis as part of the research.